A max-cut approach to heterogeneity in cryo-electron microscopy: Convergence and error bounds

-Next, if $C(P_{i})\ne C(P_{j})$, we denote $X_{ij}=\|\tilde{R}_{i} \tilde{c}_{ij} - \tilde{R}_{j} \tilde{c}_{ji} \|$.
+Next, if $C(i)\ne C(j)$, we denote $X_{ij}=\|\tilde{R}_{i} \tilde{c}_{ij} - \tilde{R}_{j} \tilde{c}_{ji} \|$.
 Also, we denote $X'_{ij}=\|R_{i} \tilde{c}_{ij} - R_{j} \tilde{c}_{ji} \|$, that is, $X'_{ij}$ is defined using the correct rotations.
 Note that both $X_{ij}$ and $X'_{ij}$ are random variables.
 Intuitively, we are going to show that $X'_{ij}$ is ``much larger'' than $\epsilon_{ij}$ with high probability, and that $X_{ij}$ is ``close'' to $X'_{ij}$.
-Thus, to maximize the cut of the graph $(V,E)$, images $P_{i}$ and $P_{j}$ of the same class (satisfying $C(P_{i})=C(P_{j})$) for which $\epsilon_{ij}$ is small, should be assigned to the same subset of the partition.
+Thus, to maximize the cut of the graph $(V,E)$, images $P_{i}$ and $P_{j}$ of the same class (satisfying $C(i)=C(j)$) for which $\epsilon_{ij}$ is small should be assigned to the same subset of the partition.

-Since we assume that the common lines $\tilde{c}_{ij}$ for $i$ and $j$ such that $C(P_{i})\ne C(P_{j})$ are uniformly random and independent of the rotations, the weights $X'_{ij}$ are i.i.d and distributed as the distance between two random unit vectors in $\mathbb{R}^3$, whose distribution is specified in Lemma \ref{lem:rand_dist_sphere} in Appendix~\ref{sec:distributions}.
+Since we assume that the common lines $\tilde{c}_{ij}$ and $\tilde{c}_{ji}$ for $i$ and $j$ such that $C(i)\ne C(j)$ are uniformly random and independent of the rotations, the weights $X'_{ij}$ are i.i.d and distributed as the distance between two random unit vectors in $\mathbb{R}^3$, whose distribution is analyzed in~\cite{solomon1978geometric}.